 Balance transfer is a type of short-term loan facility that allows you to transfer your existing balance credit limit to any other bank account, credit card or credit line, usually at 0% interest rate.
 This is a great source of short-term liquidity as long as you're confident of paying your debt off at the end of the loan period, which is usually 6 or 12 months.
 If you don’t, you’ll get hit by high interest rates on your unpaid credit card or credit line balance.

-While the short-term loan is usually interest-free, banks will typically charge a processing fee, which ranges between 1% to 6% of the approved loan amount.
+While the short-term personal loan is usually interest-free, banks will typically charge a processing fee, which ranges between 1% to 6% of the approved loan amount.

 Depending on which bank, the minimum balance transfer amount can be as low as $500.
 This processing fee will be charged to the balance transfer account which is opened upon approval.